Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

 where $\epsilon$ is assigned as $10^{-4}$.

-Furthermore, SSIM loss is used in some most recent studies to drive the network reconstructing the high-quality image towards better similarity in structures with HRGT image.
-It is normally applied as 1 subtracted by SSIM value measured between MRI SR images and HRGT images \cite{SSIM} \cite{SSIM_loss}.
-In this study, we utilized the L1 loss of the square of the SSIM value.
+Furthermore, in recent studies, SSIM loss has been widely used to drive the network to reconstruct high-quality images toward better structural similarity to GT images \cite{11}.
+In this study, we utilized the L1 loss of the square of the SSIM value to enhance the weight of SSIM loss: